PARAMANU-GANITA: Can Small Math Language Models Rival with Large Language Models on Mathematical Reasoning?: Results and Analysis

-Table \ref{tab:gsm8k} also reports the various LLMs and their reported scores quoted from the respective publications.
-Paramanu-Ganita despite being 35 times smaller than 7B LLMs, outperformed LLaMa-1 7B by 28.4\% points, LLaMa-2 7B by 27.6\% points, Falcon 7B by 32.6\% points, PaLM 8B by 35.3\% points, Minerva 8B by 23.2\% points, and LLEMMA-7B by 3\% points respectively.
-Paramanu-Ganita also outperformed PaLM 62B by 6.4\% points despite being smaller by 305 times, Falcon 40B by 19.8\% points (smaller by 197 times), LLaMa-1 33B by 3.8\% points (smaller by 162 times) and Vicuna 13B by 11.8 \% points respectively despite being smaller by 64 times in model parameters.
-LLEMMA 34B, Minerva 62B, Minerva 540B are the giant LLMS that performed better than Paramanu-Ganita on GSM8k benchmark.
-However, as we have only trained our math model on a part of our entire corpus, so we hope its not a fair comparison to test the full potential of our math model, we also did not perform DPO or PPO training to improve the performance of our Paramanu-Ganita 208M compared to other math specialised LLMs.
+From Table ~\ref{tab:gsm8k-math} on GSM8K benchmark, Paramanu-Ganita, despite being 35 times smaller than the 7B family of LLMs, outperformed LLaMa-1 7B by 25.8\% points, LLaMa-2 7B by 22.17\% points, Falcon 7B by 29.97\% points, PaLM 8B by 32.67\% points, Minerva 8B by 20.6\% points, and LLEMMA-7B respectively.
+Paramanu-Ganita also outperformed PaLM 62B by 3.8\% points despite being smaller by 305 times, Falcon 40B by 17.2\% points (smaller by 192 times), LLaMa-1 33B by 1.2\% points (smaller by 158 times), and Vicuna 13B by 9.2\% (smaller by 64 times).
+This is a significant achievement since smaller models are preferred due to cost and environmental sustainability.
+Only the 3 giant LLMs, namely, LLEMMA 34B, Minerva 62B, Minerva 540B, performed better than Paramanu-Ganita on the GSM8K benchmark.